 In addition to changing your tactics and mobility, the wide array of monsters – who each look stunning along with the rest of the game’s visuals – in each encounter forces you to master your entire arsenal too.
 From new tools of destruction like the flame belcher, a shoulder-mounted flamethrower, to classic weapons with mild tweaks that make them more effective than in the previous game, the Doom Slayer’s weaponry is at its most diverse and deadly in DOOM Eternal.
 It almost seems like it’s too much at first, and I struggled to find that balance for a few hours even, but once I “got” the flow of the game and my guns, I felt like an absolute badass with every single victory thereafter.
 I can’t wait to practice even more as I look for the numerous secrets, cheat codes, records, skins, and upgrades hidden throughout DOOM Eternal that I haven’t found yet.

 After that, I’ll probably dive a little deeper into the online multiplayer, which is pretty good from what I’ve played so far.
 Two players take control of higher-tier demons and try to survive the onslaught of another player controlling the Doom Slayer.
 The demons don’t handle quite as well as the Slayer, but they’re still a whole lot of fun to use.
 It’s a unique, solid multiplayer, but I don’t see myself losing a couple dozen hours in it like I will with campaign replays.

-DOOM Eternal will almost definitely be among my favorites games of the year (I’m confident in saying that even though it’s only March) and is the best first-person shooter this console generation, possibly even the best ever.
+DOOM Eternal will almost definitely be among my favorites games of the year (I’m confident in saying that even though it’s only March) and is the best first-person shooter of the console generation, possibly even the best ever.
 It moves at a breakneck speed, delivers tons of brutal action, and is almost always incredibly satisfying to play.